 Let's talk Communications

-A common question we get here at Mountain Safety Council is around the differences between emergency communications devices.
+A common question we get here at NZ Mountain Safety Council is around the differences between emergency communications devices.
 Our Operations Manager Nathan Watson gives a break down on how to find the right device for you.

 One of the reasons so many people love getting outdoors is the opportunity it provides to disconnect from technology.
 No emails, no notifications, no texts.
 But being able to maintain communication with the outside world when you’re in your own little natural world is essential.